superscott/hellraiser/README.md

 2. You write actual Ruby code using the provided variable
 3. Your code is evaluated in real-time
 4. You get immediate feedback on your answer
+5. You can view a hint or the full answer if you get stuck
-5. An explanation of the correct method is provided
+6. An explanation of the correct method is provided
+7. You can view your stats at any time after a question

 ## Example Question